Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Next, select your preferred detergent and prepare a powerful floor wash.
 Some commercial household products with magical history and applications are Pine-Sol cleaner, which has been in the market for almost 60 years, Murphy Oil Soap, and Young's Chinese Wash.
 However, the original manufacturing company of Chinese Wash, Oracle Products of New York, has already gone out of business, so spiritual workers nowadays find and purchase this cleaning product in spiritual or occult shops with their trademarked recipe and brand.

-How to make a powerful spiritual cleansing solution or floor wash?
+How can you make a powerful spiritual cleansing solution or floor wash?

 What's the proper way of cleansing?